International bilingual summer school, University of Münster, Germany, 28–30 August 2023

 How do Arabic literature and arts as well as the intellectual and academic discourse deal with languages, cultural practices and artistic expressions of the Global South, and vice versa?
 Which kind of concrete collaborations and interactions exist between universities and research institutions in the Arab world and in other regions of the Global South in the field of Arabic Studies?

-The summer school is organized by AGYA alumna Barbara Winckler (University of Münster, Germany) as well as AGYA members Christian Junge (University of Marburg, Germany), Lobna Said (Nile University, Egypt) and Peter Konerding (University of Münster, Germany).
-It is part of the research activities of the Arab-German Young Academy of Sciences and Humanities (AGYA) and is supported by the German Federal Ministry for Education and Research (BMBF).
+The summer school was organized by AGYA alumna Barbara Winckler (University of Münster, Germany) as well as AGYA members Christian Junge (University of Marburg, Germany), Lobna Said (Nile University, Egypt) and Peter Konerding (University of Münster, Germany), as part of the research activities of the Arab-German Young Academy of Sciences and Humanities (AGYA), supported by the German Federal Ministry for Education and Research (BMBF).

 Program (PDF)